openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 #655912](https://bugzilla.novell.com/show_bug.cgi?id=655912))
 >

->   * shell wrappers are still ooffice, oowriter, â€¦; we need to discuss the new wrapper names with other distros first
+>   * shell wrappers are still ooffice, oowriter, …; we need to discuss the new wrapper names with other distros first
 >

 >   * some packages were not renamed, .e.g.
-OpenOffice_org-thesaurus, â€¦; they are not built from the main LibO sources; we will do it later
+OpenOffice_org-thesaurus, …; they are not built
+from the main LibO sources; we will do it later
 >